davidosomething/grunt-toggl/README.md

 Type: `Integer`
 Default value: `null`

-Equivalent to `options.data.time_entry.wid`.
+Equivalent to `options.data.wid`.
 Specify the Toggl Workspace ID that newly created time entries should go into.

 #### options.data